c0d3x-software/react-away/docs/view/review/decorator.md

 ## Library

-Reactful has its built-int decorators for multiple purposes.
+React Away has its built-int decorators for multiple purposes.

 |         | |
 | -------: |-|